imnulhaqueruman/puku-editor-subscritption/README.md

   Purpose: A credit-based API key management system that provides users with managed OpenRouter API keys, tracking usage and automatically rotating keys to ensure uninterrupted service.

-  Core Concept: Each user gets 10 credits total.
+  Core Concept: Each user gets 10 credits total (HARD LIMIT).
 OpenRouter API keys are provisioned with $1 daily limits and automatically rotated as they're consumed, deducting from the user's total credits.
+When credits are depleted (≤ 0.1), users are PERMANENTLY BLOCKED.

   ---
   2. High-Level Architecture